Selecting a Plastic Surgeon

 Do you have hospital privileges to perform this procedure?

-Even if your procedure is performed at your doctor’s surgical suite or office, a reciprocating, privileged relationship with local hospitals and general surgeons indicates that your doctor is in good standing in his or her community of peers, and is recognized as a member of a larger medical team.
-Additionally, be sure to check with your state’s health department to make sure that your doctor’s surgical facility is properly certified and inspected by the appropriate governing body.
+Even if your procedure is performed at your doctor’s surgical suite or office, a reciprocating, privileged relationship with local hospitals and general surgeons indicates that your doctor is in good standing in their community of peers and is recognized as a member of a larger medical team.
+Additionally, be sure to check with your state’s health department to make sure that your doctor’s surgical facility is certified and inspected by the appropriate governing body.
 Look for AAAASF, JCAHO or AAAHC certifications.

 Who administers the anesthesia at the surgical facility?

 A good doctor will spend at least an hour with you in consultation, going over your medical history, surgical history, allergies, anatomy and expectations.
 By the end of this meeting, you should be well informed of all the risks and possible complications associated with your procedures, as well as all the alternatives.
 A conscientious doctor of integrity will always choose the path of least invasiveness to accomplish your goals, meaning they will not over operate or seek to correct flaws that don’t bother you.
-In other words, his or her primary goal is to make sure the procedure is right for you, and that you will be pleased with the results, not to upsell you on treatments you don’t need or want.
+In other words, their primary goal is to make sure the procedure is right for you and that you will be pleased with the results.
 If you feel pressured or manipulated in any way, it’s best to move on.

-Beauty is subjective, therefore it is important to find a surgeon that shares your preferences and standards.
-The use of photographs cannot be understated.
-Look through the physician’s portfolio for patients who resemble you in body or facial type, weight, age and background to see if you like their results.
+Beauty is subjective, thus it is important to find a surgeon that shares your preferences and standards.
+The use of photographs is valuable for this.
+Look through the physician’s portfolio for patients who resemble you in body or face type, weight, age and background to see if you like their results.
 Interview former patients to see how their results have held up over time.
 Take a lot of pictures of yourself from different angles and in different positions to let your doctor know how you want to look from the side, front or back.
 Ask your surgeon if he has a particular “signature” look.
 The best doctor is someone who customizes his work to the individual, yet maintains consistency in the quality and aesthetic appeal of the work.